Easy to use render farm

 If you are using 3ds Max and want to render multiple cameras from the same scene, then use the Override scene's camera settings when submitting new order.
 Then specify the exact name of the camera you want to render.

-For Maya or Cinema 4D projects, you will need to prepare separate scenes for each camera.
+For Cinema 4D projects, you will need to prepare separate scenes for each camera.
 Place additional scenes in the same project directory and then submit separate orders for each of the prepared scenes.

 The best way to render flicker free animation is to use V-Ray Irradiance Maps with Animation (prepass) and Animation (rendering) modes.
 RenderBuzz can render your animation using this technique without much problem.
 Overall it works pretty much the same as you would render locally on your machine.